acgetchell/mundus-atrox/src/journals/twenty-second.md

 1. The Balor hits me for 19 slashing damage and 12 HP lightning damage.
 Also, everyone gets 7 HP fire damage.
 2. *CoralKing* Shadow Steps behind the Balor and uses his Staff of Striking for 30 HP damage and uses stunning strike but misses.
-3. *Droki* teleports into darkness and *Calmul* becomes blind.
+3. *Droki* Teleports into darkness and *Calmul* becomes blind.
 He gets hit for 25 HP and 33 HP total.
 4. We hear a grunt from the direction of *Calmul*
 5. I move to the Balor, cast Blinding Smite, and hit the Balor twice, doing 103 HP damage.
 6. *Avren* uses Mass Cure Wounds on *Calmul*, *CoralKing*, me, *Steve*, Steel Defender, and *Benjamin* for 20 HP.